Police respond to, dismiss reported threat at Kellogg Elementary

 Once notified by the school, law enforcement searched the building and surrounding areas and found nothing.
 Later that night a second, more extensive search was conducted by police around 10 p.m. in the building and the entire premises, according to Alexander.

-“Out of an abundance of caution, we had three state troopers there this morning in addition to the HPD officer there every morning for traffic purposes,” said Alexander.
+“Out of an abundance of caution, we had three state troopers there this morning in addition to the HPD officer there every morning for traffic purposes,” Alexander said Wednesday.